IreneG5/spss_online/README.md

 #### accounts
 Manage everything related to the users.
 The custom auth model allows user registration and authentication.
 More functionality:
-- The user receives an welcome email when he registers.
+- The user receives an welcome email when they register.
 - Any type of user can log in and out at any stage.
-- When the user is logged in he can see his information in the profile page
+- When the user is logged in they can see their information in the profile page
 - Interacts with other apps to show products and tickets in the profile page There are 3 important fields that are used to manage the functionality of the different users:
 - is_authenticated: to check if the user is logged in